 You can see how Unity is able to handle both GameObjects and Entities at runtime without adding a single Entity, Component, or System.
 The GameObject camera functions as expected even with a Sub Scene loaded into the scene.

-Click through the 5 entities and notice how their components and values are shown in the Inspector
+- Click through the 5 entities and notice how their components and values are shown in the Editor Inspector window

 We now are able to navigate Entities, Systems, Archetypes and see their associated data in the Inspector.